PAIR-code/knowyourdata/website/src/faqs.md

 " %}

 {% include partials/faq-element
-f-title: "Why are not all of the TFDS datasets enabled in KYD?",
+f-title: "Why are not all of the datasets supported by the TFDS API enabled in KYD?",
 f-copy: "

 KYD features datasets with the appropriate licenses for us to serve them.
 We accept [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0), [MIT](https://en.wikipedia.org/wiki/MIT_License) and [Creative Commons](https://creativecommons.org/).
-If you don’t see a TFDS dataset enabled in KYD, it’s likely that it may not have one of these licenses.
+If you don’t see a TFDS supported dataset enabled in KYD, it’s likely that it may not have one of these licenses.
 If you are a dataset author interested in visualizing your dataset in KYD, please [let us know](mailto:knowyourdata-feedback@google.com).
 " %}

 {% include partials/faq-element